 In addition to adopting, and periodically reviewing, policies and procedures designed to address risks to the Fund, the Board requires management of the Advisor and the Trust, including the Trust's Chief Compliance Officer ("CCO"), to report to the Board and the Risk and Compliance Committee of the Board on a variety of matters, including matters relating to risk management, at regular and special meetings.
 The Board and the Audit Committee receive regular reports from the Trust's independent public accountants on internal control and financial reporting matters.
 On at least a quarterly basis, the Independent Trustees meet with the Trust's CCO, including outside the presence of management, to discuss issues related to compliance.
 Furthermore, the Board receives a quarterly report from the Trust's CCO regarding the operation of the compliance policies and procedures of the Trust and its primary service providers.
 The Board monitors the Fund's investment policies and procedures as well as valuation of the Fund's securities.
-The Board also receives quarterly reports from the Advisor on the investments and securities trading of the Fund, including their investment performance compared to appropriate benchmarks, as well as reports regarding the valuation of the Fund's securities.
-The Board also receives reports from the Trust's primary service providers regarding their operations as they relate to the Fund.
+The Board also receives quarterly reports from the Advisor on the investments and securities trading of the Fund, including their investment performance and asset weightings compared to appropriate benchmarks, as well as reports regarding the valuation of the Fund's securities.
+The Board also receives.
+The Board also receives the Fund's securities.